 Your guide to Columbus, Ohio, should start with German Village, a unique area near downtown.
 Exploring this 233-acre historic residential neighborhood will make your visit worthwhile.
 Obtain a walking map from the visitor’s center, or take an organized tour (such as walking, pub crawl, or food tour) as you explore this exciting and educational gem.

 My personal favorite is the Katzinger Delicatessan, open since 1984.
-They are unparalleled for a huge sandwich, side of noodle kugel, and rugalech to take home for a late night snack.
+They are unparalleled for their huge sandwich, side of noodle kugel, and rugelach to take home for a late night snack.
 The sandwich choice for me will always be #11; smoked turkey breast, Muenster cheese, Honeycup mustard, on challah bread.
 For your first visit, you may want to look at the menu online because the selection is daunting.

 Next up, The Book Loft, located at 631 South Third Street, is one of the nation’s largest independent bookstores It has a whopping 32 rooms of books.
 If you are a booklover, be prepared to spend hours browsing.
 The Book Loft also offers a frequent user rewards card.
 Afterwards, pop in Mary B’, a fun store in German Village featuring unique wines and beers, plus neat gifts.